IT Contractor Accountants - Find the best Accountant

 What is an IR35 accountant?

-In recent years, an increasing number of contractor accountancy providers have marketed themselves as 'IR35 accountants'.
+In recent years, an increasing number of contractor accountants have marketed themselves as ‘IR35 accountants’.
 Have these firms suddenly been gifted a silver bullet against IR35, or is this just a marketing phrase?

 Unsurprisingly, in a similar fashion to the way umbrella companies have labelled themselves as 'IR35 compliant' in the past, this term is merely aimed at catching the eye of contractors (and search engines) in an increasingly competitive market.